 These can be reduced by soaking and draining.

-Also good to add NaHCO3 to the soaking water.
+Also good to add NaHCO3 (sodium bicarbonate) to the soaking water.

-Investing in a pressure cooker to cook the washed legumes and beans is very helpful in reducing Lectins.
+Investing in a pressure cooker to cook the washed legumes and beans is very helpful in reducing Lectin contain but do drain and wash after cooking.

 Also, canned legumes and beans have the Lectins leached out into the water, so wash well and use as a reduced Lectin food.